ConductionNL/skeleton-app/docs/pages.md

 touch PetStore.module.css
 ```

-Now with the page and template done, let's add the template as an import to the page.
+Now with the overview page and template done, let's add the template as an import to the page.

-The code of the `petStore` page file looks like this:
+The code of the `petStore` page file looks like this after the imports and component elements:

 ```Javascript
 // pwa/src/pages/petStore.tsx